budevg/budevg.github.io/_posts/2015-02-27-my-new-git-based-blog.md

 ---
 layout:   post
 title:    My New Git-based Blog
-author: Evgeny Budilovsky
+date:     2015-02-27
 ---

 It is time to try new things.
 Blogger was an excellent platform but writing